OdlBB/ATFE0015-1-Fractality-as-a-health-indicator/README.md

 - `DFA/`: This directory contains notebooks performing various analysis on the datasets in order to identify the fractal pattern on a given signal.
 The main method used for this purpose is the DFA method.

-- `Ivanov/`: This directory contains the notebooks used to build the Ivanov model, a stochastic model modeling the heart rate variability.
-Along with building the model, an analysis of the model and fitting the model to actual heart rate signals are performed in several notebooks.
+- `Ivanov/`: This directory contains the notebooks used to build the Ivanov model, a stochastic model for the heart rate variability.
+Along with building the model, an analysis of it and fitting the model parameters to actual heart rate signals are performed in several notebooks.

 - `GLM/`: This directory contains two notebooks that briefly overview the potential of using GLMs for modelling the heart rate.

-- `FractalAnalysis.py`: this files contains the methods to identify the fractal pattern of a signal.
+- `FractalAnalysis.py`: this file contains the methods to identify the fractal pattern of a signal.
 Two methods are used:
     - The DFA method: it was implemented in three different ways:
         - `DFA`: The method was built from scratch using the various steps of the method
         - `DFA_fast`: The method is the exact same one but different tools were used to speed up the method